About Ghana Investment Fund for Electronic Communications

 The financial resource for GIFEC is provided by the telecommunications service providers who by law are required to contribute one percent of their annual revenue towards the operations of the Fund.

-We act with integrity, trust, honesty and transparency
+We act with integrity, innovation, excellence, accountability and transparency

 The main objectives of the Ghana Investment Fund for Electronic Communications